Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 After birth:

-- The umbilical vein becomes the round ligament of the liver (ligamentum teres hepatis)—a fibrous band attaching liver to anterior abdominal wall near navel.
+- The umbilical vein becomes the round ligament of the liver (ligamentum teres hepatis)—a fibrous band attaching the liver toward the anterior abdominal wall near the navel.

-- The two umbilical arteries transform into medial umbilical ligaments running along pelvic walls.
+- The two umbilical arteries mostly transform into medial umbilical ligaments running along the inner anterior abdominal wall.

-- The urachus (a canal connecting bladder and allantois during fetal life) closes off as median umbilical ligament.
+- The urachus closes off as the median umbilical ligament.

-These ligaments have no active role but remain fixed internally near your belly button.
+These ligaments have no major active role but remain fixed internally near your belly button.

 Anatomy Beneath Your Belly Button Explained